mcollina/autocannon/README.md

 * `headers`: Emitted when a request sent from this client has received the headers of its reply.
 This received an `Object` as the parameter.
 * `body`: Emitted when a request sent from this client has received the body of a reply.
 This receives a `Buffer` as the parameter.
 * `response`: Emitted when the client has received a completed response for a request it made.
 This is passed the following arguments:
-    * `statusCode`: The http status code of the response.
+    * `statusCode`: The HTTP status code of the response.
     * `resBytes`: The response byte length.
-    * `responseTime`: The time taken to get a response for the initiating the request.
+    * `responseTime`: The time taken to get a response after initiating the request.
 * `reset`: Emitted when the requests pipeline was reset due to `setupRequest` returning a falsey value.

 Example using the autocannon events and the client API and events: